 During the 1700s, the effects of the European industrial revolution gradually also made its way to this Northern outpost, with increased trade and prosperity.
 In its wake, followed changes to people’s living conditions in general and to the type of houses that people lived in.

-All through the Middle Ages – and in certain parts of Norway well into the 1700s and beyond – the typical farm house was a one storey log building with no windows, a so called årestue.
+All through the Middle Ages – and in certain parts of Norway well into the 1700s and beyond – the typical farmhouse was a single-storey log building with no windows, a so-called årestue.
 The main room – and often the only room – had an open and slightly elevated fireplace in its centre – it had an earthen or stone floor – and a smoke vent in the roof, a ljore.
 The upper part of the room was black from soot.
-The only outside light would come through the smoke vent, which in earlier times consisted of a transparent cow’s stomach stretched over a wooden frame, or the main entrance door.
+The only outside light would come through the smoke vent, which in earlier times consisted of a transparent cow’s stomach stretched over a wooden frame – or the main entrance door.

 Many of the early emigrants who left Norway for America in the 1800s would have known such buildings and people who had lived in them.
 The use of the årestue lasted the longest in the western parts of Norway.
 Buildings built in the style of a årestue would also later be used as the bryggerhus – the wash-house – in many places.